josmig/reviewing-a-pull-request/README.md

 1. Scroll down to the section titled _GitHub Pages_
 1. Select **Master** from the Source drop-down.
 1. Click **Save**.
-1. Navigate to the URL provided in the same section.
+1. Navigate to the URL provided in the same section.asdz

 >> _*SUPPORTED BROWSERS*: Chrome, Firefox, Safari, Opera and IE9+_